-According to Mercedes College ICT Acceptable Use Policy, students may access the internet only for learning related activities that are approved by a teacher.
+According to the Mercedes College ICT Acceptable Use Policy, students may access the internet only for learning related activities that are approved by a teacher.
 They must not cause interference or disruption to other people or equipment, and students may not access or distribute inappropriate material.
 This includes:

-- distributing spam messages - accessing or distributing malicious, offensive or harassing material, including jokes and images - bullying, harassing, defaming, or giving offence to other people - spreading any form of malicious software (e.g. viruses, worms) - accessing files, information systems, communications, devices or resources without permission - use for personal financial gain - using non-approved file sharing technologies (e.g. Torrent) - using for non-educational related streaming audio or video - using for religious or political lobbying - downloading or sharing non-educational material - using VPNs to bypass College internet filtering
+- distributing spam messages - accessing or distributing malicious, offensive or harassing material, including jokes and images - bullying, harassing, defaming, or giving offence to other people - spreading any form of malicious software (for example, viruses, worms) - accessing files, information systems, communications, devices or resources without permission - · using for personal financial gain - using non-approved file sharing technologies (for example, Torrent) - · using for non-educational related streaming audio or video - using for religious or political lobbying - downloading or sharing non-educational material - · using VPNs to bypass College internet filtering.